Is Coffee Good for you

 - It may pay to listen in that instance.
 Otherwise, read on for reasons to keep drinking.

 Researchers have found that coffee provides a significant amount of antioxidants to the drinker, which is good news.

 So the bad news is we are still studying how those antioxidants are used and absorbed.

 So just because your body receives a lot of antioxidants.

-Hence does not mean it uses them to the best of its ability or even has the ability to absorb and process them correctly.
+Hence does not mean it uses them to the best of its ability or even can absorb and process them correctly.

 Part of the reason that coffee is the biggest provider is that people tend to drink a lot.
-Therefore, each serving provides many antioxidants, and people get more because they drink a lot of, compared to daily servings of spinach or kale.
+Therefore, each serving provides many antioxidants, and people get more because they drink a lot of them, compared to daily servings of spinach or kale.

-Antioxidants help reduce inflammation and thereby helping with the pain of arthritis.
+Antioxidants help reduce inflammation and thereby help with the pain of arthritis.